Victor Neuburg (poet): Death

-Victor Benjamin Neuburg died from tuberculosis on 30 May 1940.
+Neuburg died from tuberculosis on 30 May 1940.
 Dylan Thomas declared on hearing of Neuburg's death:

 Vicky encouraged me as no one else has done ...
 He possessed many kinds of genius, and not the least was his genius for drawing to himself, by his wisdom, graveness, great humour and innocence, a feeling of trust and love that won’t ever be forgotten.